danimm/frontend-dev/README.md

 making use of some of its functionalities for the structure of folders **(partials)** and for the definition of variables and code usability **(@use, @forward)**.

+A more extensive explanation will be provided in the code review.

-> Additional note: Since the wireframe font was not provided, we tried to use a font as close to the design as possible.
+> Additional note: Since the wireframe font was not provided, I tried to use a font as close to the design as possible.

 ## Test Javascript